Howard Hendrick

 Howard Hendrick (born December 22, 1954) is a Republican politician from the U.S. state of Oklahoma.
 Hendrick was serving as the Oklahoma Secretary of Human Services, having been appointed by Democratic Governor of Oklahoma Brad Henry in 2003.

-Hendrick had previously served as the Oklahoma Secretary of Health and Human Services under former Republican Governor Frank Keating until that post was split into two positions under Henry.
-Concurrent with his service as Secretary, Hendrick has served as the Director of Oklahoma Department of Human Services since July 1, 1998.
-Hendrick also is a former Oklahoma State Senator, having served from 1987 until 1998.
+Hendrick had previously served as the Oklahoma Secretary of Health and Human Services under former Republican governor Frank Keating until that post was split into two positions under Henry.
+Concurrent with his service as Secretary, Hendrick has served as the director of Oklahoma Department of Human Services since July 1, 1998.
+Hendrick also is a former Oklahoma state senator, having served from 1987 until 1998.

-Hendrick is one of three Cabinet Secretaries appointed by former Governor Frank Keating to be held over by Governor Brad Henry, the others being: Human Resources Secretary Oscar B. Jackson Jr. and Veterans Affairs Secretary Norman Lamb.
+Hendrick is one of three Cabinet secretaries appointed by former governor Frank Keating to be held over by Governor Brad Henry, the others being: Human Resources Secretary Oscar B. Jackson Jr. and Veterans Affairs Secretary Norman Lamb.

 Education and early career

 Hendrick was born in 1954 and raised in Bethany, Oklahoma.
 He graduated summa cum laude from Southern Nazarene University earning his undergraduate degree in accounting.
 During his years at Southern Nazarene, he was active in Circle K International, the collegiate affiliate of Kiwanis International, holding numerous elective offices, including international president.

-Three years after graduating from SNU, Hendrick passed the Certified Public Accountant's examination and earned both a Master of Business Administration and a law degree from the University of Oklahoma.
+Three years after graduating from SNU, Hendrick passed the Certified Public Accountant's examination and earned both a Master of Business Administration and a Juris Doctor degree from the University of Oklahoma.
 Upon graduation from law school, he was elected to Order of the Coif in recognition of his legal scholarship for graduating in the top 10 percent of his law school class.
 He practiced business, real estate and tax law for 17 years.